hiroshiban/StereoMEGsample/README.md

    >> run_exp('subj_name',exp_id,acq_id);
    ````

    Here, 'run_exp' is a simple script that calls the main StereoMEGsample function.
 The first input variable is subject name or ID, such as 'HB' or 's01'.
 The second variable should be 0 (for practice) or 1,2,3,.. (main experiment).
-Please prepare individual stimulus_files for each of your experiment conditions and save them like stim_fname=sprintf('oblique3d_stimulus_%02d',exp_id);.
+Please prepare a stimulus_file for each of your experiment conditions and save it like stim_fname=sprintf('slant_stimulus_%02d',exp_id);.
 Then, by specifying the experiment condition by exp_id, you can run all the required experiment from this script.
 Multiple numbers (array) can be accepted.
 The third variable is run number, 1,2,3,...

 For more details, please see the header comments in *StereoMEGsample.m*
 Also please see the parameter files in *~/StereoMEGsample/Presentation/subj/_DEFAULT_/*.